 An Information Maturity Assessment provides an appraisal of an organisation’s data, information and knowledge management culture and practices which can then be used as a basis for improvement.
-Our Maturity Assessment runs a thorough review of your current information asset management environment, taking into account business drivers and strategic goals.
+Our Information Maturity Assessment runs a thorough review of your current Information Asset management environment, taking into account business drivers and strategic goals.
 These are evaluated against agreed appropriate standards and benchmarks.
 This process establishes the importance of data, information and knowledge management in your organisation and focuses attention on the business benefits that could be achieved by improving your procedures, tools, systems, practices and resources.
 It also helps determine the level of risk your organisation faces as a result of poor information management.

 How is our Maturity Assessment conducted?

 Experience Matters assesses your current Information Asset management practices through a survey which looks at how data, information and knowledge is created, received, captured, employed, shared, stored and disposed of, in your organisation.